Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: DECam Observations

 \subsection{Host Galaxy Matching}

-We match each detected transient to a host galaxy from the DES Y3 galaxy catalog.
+We match each candidate to a host galaxy from the DES Y3 galaxy catalog.
+After removing contaminants (subtraction artifacts, variable stars, moving objects, etc.) from our sample using criteria 1-5 described in Section \ref{sec:candidate_select}, every candidate is able to be matched to a host in the DES Y3 galaxy catalog.
 Properties and redshifts of the hosts are reported in Table \ref{tab:hosts}.
 Photometric redshifts have been computed using Directional Neighborhood Fitting (DNF; \citealt{dnf}), while the galaxy properties have been computed using the method described in \citet{2019arXiv190308813P}.
 The DNF method is known to be inaccurate at the redshifts relevant in this analysis due to the characteristics of the galaxy sample upon which the algorithm was trained.
 The inaccuracy manifests in our analysis as underestimated host galaxy photometric redshift uncertainty.
 We therefore add a minimum uncertainty of 0.02 for galaxies with host galaxy photometric redshift less than 0.1 following the prescription of \citet*{des_darksirens}.
 The galaxies have been ranked from highest to lowest probability per unit volume based on their angular position and redshift as prescribed in \cite{2016ApJS..226...10S}, assuming a flat $\Lambda$CDM cosmology with $H_0=70$ km~s$^{-1}$ Mpc$^{-1}$ and $\Omega_m=0.3$.